IBM-Cloud/terraform-provider-ibm/website/docs/r/backup_recovery_protection_group.html.markdown

 			* `key` - (Computed, String) The key of the label, used to identify the label.
 			* `value` - (Computed, String) The value associated with the label key.
 		* `objects` - (Optional, List) Array of objects that are to be included.
+		* `selected_resources` - (Optional, List) Array of Object which has group, version, kind, etc. as its fields to identify a resource type and a resource list which is essentially the list of instances of that resource type.
+		Nested schema for **selected_resources**:
+			* `api_group` - (Optional, String) API group name of the resource (excluding the version).
+(Eg. apps, kubevirt.io).
+			* `is_cluster_scoped` - (Optional, Boolean) Boolean indicating whether the resource is cluster scoped or not.
+This field is ignored for resource selection during recovery.
+			* `kind` - (Optional, String) The kind of the resource type.
+(Eg. VirtualMachine).
+			* `name` - (Optional, String) The name of the resource.
+This field is ignored for resource selection during recovery.
+			* `resource_list` - (Optional, List) Array of the instances of the resource with group, version and kind mentioned above.
+			Nested schema for **resource_list**:
+				* `entity_id` - (Optional, Integer) The id of the specific entity to be backed up or restored.
+				* `name` - (Optional, String) The name of the specific entity/resource to be backed up or restored.
+			* `version` - (Optional, String) The version under the API group for the resource.
+This field is ignored for resource selection during recovery.
 	* `include_params` - (Optional, List) Specifies the parameters to in/exclude objects (e.g.: volumes).
 An object satisfying any of these criteria will be included by this filter.
 	Nested schema for **include_params**:
 		* `label_combination_method` - (Optional, String) Whether to include all the labels or any of them while performing inclusion/exclusion of objects.